As a Christian, you want to culturally engage non-Christians.

 - Fourth, secularism embraces religious skepticism.
 Religious skepticism believes there is no one absolute, knowable, exclusive truth.
 Instead, either a person, situation, or culture determines truth (relativism).

-2. Is Secularism a Faith Commitment?
+II.
+Is Secularism a Faith Commitment?

-For example, Christianity is a worldview that claims:
+Specifically, Christianity is a worldview that claims:

 - God is the source of all truth (John 14:6)